linkdotnet/Blog/Readme.md

 | &lt;meta name="keyword" content="" /&gt; | not set                              | Tags defined in the Blog Post |

 ## RSS Feed
-This blog also offers a RSS feed ([RSS 2.0 specification](https://validator.w3.org/feed/docs/rss2.html)), which can be consumed by your users or programs like feedly.
-Just append `feed.rss` to your url or click on the RSS feed icon in the navigation bar to get the feed.
-The RSS feed does not expose the whole content of a given blog post but it's title and short description including some other tags like preview image, publishing date and so on.
+This blog also offers an RSS feed ([RSS 2.0 specification](https://validator.w3.org/feed/docs/rss2.html)), which can be consumed by your users or programs like Feedly.
+Just append `feed.rss` to your URL or click on the RSS feed icon in the navigation bar to get the feed.
+The RSS feed does not expose the whole content of a given blog post but its title and short description including some other tags like preview image, publishing date and so on.